seulibrary/azdatabases/README.md

 > [Alma OAI Integration API](https://developers.exlibrisgroup.com/alma/integrations/oai)
 > [Exlibris OAI Article](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/Alma_Online_Help_(English)/Integrations_with_External_Systems/030Resource_Management/060Setting_Up_OAI_Integration)

+You may also change the url slug for this plugin.
+Please keep in mind you will also have to change it in the azdatabases.js file that's imported as well.
+To change that file, set the variable on line 10 to the same value that's in the config file.

 #### Set Up Command
 In app/Console/Kernel.php, add the following to protected $commands:
 ```